Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure VPC Flow Logs for the VPC. and specify an Amazon CloudWatch Logs group.
 Subscribe the CloudWatch Logs group to an IAM Lambda function that parses new log entries, detects successful connections on port 22, and publishes a notification through Amazon Simple Notification Service (Amazon SNS).
 - [ ] Create a recurring Amazon Inspector assessment run that runs every day and uses the Security Best Practices package.
 Create an Amazon CloudWatch rule that invokes an IAM Lambda function when an assessment run starts.
 Configure the Lambda function to retrieve and evaluate the assessment run report when it completes.
 Configure the Lambda function also to publish an Amazon Simple Notification Service (Amazon SNS) notification if there are any violations for unrestricted incoming SSH traffic.

-### A company is using Amazon Elastic Container Service (Amazon ECS) to deploy an application that deals with sensitive data During a recent security audit, the company identified a security issue in which Amazon RDS credentials were stored with the application code In the company's source code repository A security engineer needs to develop a solution to ensure that database credentials are stored securely and rotated periodically.
-The credentials should be accessible to the application only The engineer also needs to prevent database administrators from sharing database credentials as plaintext with other teammates.
+### A company is using Amazon Elastic Container Service (Amazon ECS) to deploy an application that deals with sensitive data During a recent security audit, the company identified a security issue in which Amazon RDS credentials were stored with the application code In the company's source code repository.
+A security engineer needs to develop a solution to ensure that database credentials are stored securely and rotated periodically.
+The credentials should be accessible to the application only.
+The engineer also needs to prevent database administrators from sharing database credentials as plaintext with other teammates.
 The solution must also minimize administrate overhead.
 Which solution meets these requirements?

-- [ ] se the IAM Systems Manager Parameter Store to generate database credentials.
+- [ ] Use the IAM Systems Manager Parameter Store to generate database credentials.
 Use an IAM profile for ECS tasks to restrict access to database credentials to specific containers only.
 - [ ] Use IAM Secrets Manager to store database credentials.
 Use an IAM inline policy for ECS tasks to restrict access to database credentials to specific containers only.
 - [ ] Use the IAM Systems Manager Parameter Store to store database credentials.
 Use IAM roles for ECS tasks to restrict access to database credentials lo specific containers only
 - [x] Use IAM Secrets Manager to store database credentials.
 Use IAM roles for ECS tasks to restrict access to database credentials to specific containers only.